BY REP. CASEY KNUDSEN

 I also opposed House Bill 652, the bonding bill, as it was written.

 Prior to HB 652, the Legislature passed six cash infrastructure bills, which I happily voted for.
-These cash bills included approximately $229 million that go toward drinking water, sewer, bridges
+These cash bills included approximately $229 million that go toward drinking water, sewer, bridges and other projects.

 The infrastructure upgrades in the cash bills include 14 projects in or directly adjacent to House District 33, totaling almost $18 million.
 Over half of the bond proceeds in HB 652 go to vertical infrastructure projects, such as Romney Hall at MSU-Bozeman, a new dental hygiene lab at MSU-Great Falls and a new armory in Butte.